stepanataccolade/docsv2/sources/int_container_services.md

 Shippable Deploy lets you easily deploy your Dockerized applications to popular Container Services like Amazon EC2 Container Service (ECS), Google Container Engine (GKE), or Red Hat OpenShift 3.

-You will first ned to configure an account integration with your credentials and/or keys in order to interact with these services using Shippable Deploy.
+You will first need to configure an account integration with your credentials and/or keys in order to interact with these services using Shippable Deploy.

 <a name="ecs-integration"></a>
 ## Amazon EC2 Container Service